yujiterada/yujis-meraki-scripts/update-autovpn-hub-priority/README.md

 Then, I would alter the row for _Office - Sydney_ and add the primary and secondary hub configuration in _input.csv_.

 Note that editting the file via Microsoft Excel could change unwanted rows.
-For example, I noticed that 'False' was changed to 'False'.
+For example, I noticed that 'False' was changed to 'FALSE'.

 ### 4. Run _update_auto_vpn_hub_priority.py_
 ```